Osimhen scores four in record 10-0 win for Nigeria

 The Super Eagles missed out on a place at the 2022 World Cup in Africa's play-offs in March but have made a perfect start in Group A as they seek a spot at next year's Nations Cup in Ivory Coast.

-Monday's victory away from home is the West Africans' biggest ever win, surpassing a 10-1 victory over Benin in 1959.
+The victory away from home is the biggest win the west Africans have recorded, surpassing a 10-1 triumph over Benin in 1959.

-Watford striker Emmanuel Dennis and Ademola Lookman, who spent this season on loan at Leicester City, were also on the score sheet for Jose Peseiro's Nigeria.
+Watford striker Emmanuel Dennis and Ademola Lookman, who spent last season on loan at Leicester City, were also on the score sheet for Jose Peseiro's Nigeria.

 Napoli striker Osimhen, 23, now has 15 goals in 22 international caps.